What is chrome allergy?

 What should I do to avoid chrome allergy?

 Outside of the workplace, the best way to avoid chrome allergy is by being aware of the possible sources of chromates.
 Wearing thick socks and reducing foot perspiration may help to reduce chromate-induced shoe dermatitis.
-Use only cosmetics that you know do not contain chromates.
-Avoid direct contact with matches and do not keep matches in clothing pockets.
-Thoroughly wash all clothes contaminated with chromates.
+If possible avoid leather or choose leather items that have been vegetable tanned.

 If you must use products that contain chromates, wear appropriate gloves or other protective clothing to avoid contact with your skin.
 Your dermatologist may have further specific advice, particularly if you are highly sensitive to chromates.